-- Five elected councillor members - One employee representative (who is a member of the Fund) - One trade union representative - One pensioner representative (who is a member of the Fund)
+- Five elected councillor members (plus two substitutes) - One employee representative (who is a member of the Fund) - One trade union representative - One pensioner representative (who is a member of the Fund)

 Only the councillor members have voting rights.
 The non-voting employee and pensioner representatives are elected through a postal ballot.